Manchester Fashion Institute hosts international Fashion and Climate Change Online Symposium

 Organiser of symposium, Dr Patsy Perry - Reader in Fashion Marketing, said: “I’ve enjoyed collaborating with our international partners Wuhan Textile University and Istituto Marangoni on the organisation of the symposium.
 It bring together such a diverse range of influential speakers to discuss initiatives in luxury, China, circular and digital solutions, community engagement and activism, as well as hear academic research presentations from various international perspectives.”

-The event took place virtually over two days and included a number of academic research presentations, panel discussions and industry keynote speaker sessions hosted by Giles Jackson, Co-founder and President of Liberation Kilt Company, USA; Nicola Giuggioli, Chairman of Eco-Age, Italy; and Amy Hall, Social Consciousness Strategic Advisor at Eileen Fisher, New York.
+The event took place virtually over two days and included a number of academic research presentations, panel discussions and industry keynote speaker sessions with Giles Jackson, Co-founder and President of Liberation Kilt Company, USA; Nicola Giuggioli, Chairman of Eco-Age, Italy; and Amy Hall, Social Consciousness Strategic Advisor at Eileen Fisher, New York.

 Robin Kerr, Senior Lecturer in Fashion Design and project lead for the Rebel Tartan Climate Change challenge, said: “This was a great project involving the sharing of research, concepts and design ideas from two very different cultures but both with a strong common aim to address climate change through fashion and fashion production.”

-Delegate, John Whalley, Strategic Director at Use.Space and Independent Branding Consultant, said: “It was a real pleasure to attend such a creative and thought-proving event, and great to see the Manchester Fashion Institute staff and students applying bright creative minds to one of the biggest challenges faced by today’s consumer culture”
+Delegate, John Whalley, Strategic Director at Use.Space and Independent Branding Consultant, said: “It was a real pleasure to attend such a creative and thought-proving event, and great to see the Manchester Fashion Institute staff and students applying bright creative minds to one of the biggest challenges faced by today’s consumer culture.”

 The symposium culminated in a physical exhibition in Manchester Metropolitan’s Benzie Building, titled ‘Wake Up’, showcasing zero-waste fashion garments and installation.